String-sg/.github/profile/README.md

 <img width="250" alt="image" src="https://github.com/String-sg/.github/assets/44336310/6f8523a8-5eac-4d50-afa1-c49e519a50b7">
 <br>

-Note: a number of repositories are PRIVATE (visibility set at the preference of creators) - ping @ghostleek if you are looking for something in particular! (:
+Note: a number of repositories are PRIVATE for now (visibility set at the preference of creators) - ping @ghostleek if you are looking for something in particular! (:
 <!--

 **Here are some ideas to get you started:**